 2. Prepare the meat

 chop your meat into small strips, then it’s up to you to marinate it or not.
-Any marination is ok, I just throw whatever I found in my kitchen.
-Today I dumped in sesame oil, a bit of garlic powder and some dry rosemary.
-My mother usually season the meat with salty soy sauce, sugar, pepper and a dash of rice wine.
+Any marination is ok, basically I just throw whatever I found in my kitchen.
+Today I dumped in sesame oil, a bit of garlic powder and some dry rosemary on my shrimp.
+Otherwise, my mother usually season the meat with salty soy sauce, sugar, pepper and a dash of rice wine.
 Seriously, any sauce you like would work just fine. this is just to give the meat a bit more flavor.

 3. Cook the meat

 After the rice is cooked, start cooking the meat.
 I used butter to fry the marinated shrimps.
 After it’s just cooked, set the meat aside.